top of page

 In order to preserve our history, and engage a younger audience to the cause, we must bring historical context into modern systems.
 That's why we're launching the Census Mapper project.

-Together with local volunteers as passionate about history as we are, we're building a system that allows people to visualize the historical census in a way never seen before.
+Together with local volunteers as passionate about history as we are, we're building a system that allows people to visualize the historical census population data in a way never seen before.

 1909 Iowa Waterloo Ward Map.jpg